henryzord/BioGP/README.md

 # BioGP
-Resolution of the Genetic Programming problem proposed in Bioinspired Computation
+Resolution of the Genetic Programming problem proposed in Bioinspired Computation class by Professor Rodrigo Barros (PUCRS).